KenKundert/quantiphy/doc/user.rst

     160.22e-21 C

 If you only specify a real number for the value, then the units, name, and description do not get values.
-But even if given as a string or quantity the value may not contain these extra attributes.
+Even if given as a string or quantity the value may not contain these extra attributes.
 This is where the second argument, the model, helps.
 It may be another quantity or it may be a string.
 Any attributes that are not provided by the first argument are taken from the second if available.
 If the second argument is a string, it is split.
 If it contains one value, that value is taken to be the units, if it contains two, those values are taken to be the name and units, and it it contains more than two, the remaining values are taken to be the description.
 If the model is a quantity, only the units are inherited.
 For example:

 .. code-block:: python